 BUCHANAN, Claudius.
 Cambuslang near Glasgow 12.3.1766 — Broxbourne, Hertfordshire 9.2.1815.
-Rev. Scots Reverend in India.
+Rev. British (Scottish) Missionary in India.
 Son of Alexander B., a schoolmaster.
-Studies at Glasgow and Cambridge (B.A.), ordained 1796.
+Studies at Glasgow and, after several years’ interval spent in London, from 1791 at Cambridge (B.A.
+1795), ordained 1796.
 D.D.
-In 1797-1808 in India as chaplain to the E.I.C. and Vice-Provost of Fort William College in Calcutta.
+In 1797-1808 in India working for Church Missionary Society, from 1799 as chaplain to the E.I.C. and Vice-Provost of Fort William College in Calcutta.
 At College he also taught Greek, Latin and English classics.
-In 1806-07 travelled in South India and Sri Lanka, i.al. visiting Thomas Christians.
+In 1806-07 travelled in South India and Sri Lanka, i.al. visiting Thomas Christians in Kerala.
 Returned in 1808 to England, he lived in Yorkshire, then in Hertfordshire, editing the Syriac New Testament, which was left incomplete.
 Hon.
 D.D. of Glasgow, Aberdeen, St. Andrews, Dublin and Cambridge universities.
-Twice married, widower.
-A friend of Carey and much interested in missionary work and Bible translation.
+Twice married, widower, two daughters with the first wife.

 — Christian Researches in Asia.
+260 p.
 Cambridge 1811 (on his travels).

-— a few religious books.
+— A few religious books.

-Sources: Enc.
-Iud.; W.R.
+Sources: A.J.A[rbuthnot], D.N.B.
+7, 1886, 182-184; Buckland, Dictionary; W.R.
 Shenk, Biographical Dictionary of Christian Missions.
 N.Y.
-1998, 98-99 (with portrait); Wikipedia (same portrait); *Hugh Pearson, Memoirs of the Life and Writings of the Rev. Claudius Buchanan, D.D.
-1817.
+1998, 98f. (with portrait); Wikipedia (the same portrait); *Hugh Pearson, Memoirs of the Life and Writings of the Rev. Claudius Buchanan, D.D.
+1-2.
+Oxford 1817.